 What is the scope of practice and can I specialize?
 Pharmacists have many opportunities for practice, research and public health.
 Our students will be exposed to educational experiences that cover community pharmacies, hospitals, educational institutions, laboratories, pharmaceutical companies, managed care organizations, and home healthcare.
-Learn more about the career paths in pharmacy.

 Should I plan to do a residency?
 About 15% of pharmacy graduates go on to pursue residency training after graduation.
 Throughout our program, students will work with faculty mentors to determine if a residency would help achieve professional goals.